wmoos/Monistic-Continuum-Model-MCM/UPC_V05_EN.md

 ## Abstract

-The Unified Physical Correspondence (VPK) is the operator-based projection of the Monistic Continuum Model (MCM) onto quantum mechanics (QM) and general relativity (GR).
+The Unified Physical Correspondence (UPC) is the operator-based projection of the Monistic Continuum Model (MCM) onto quantum mechanics (QM) and general relativity (GR).
 It introduces a discrete vortex basis and two functorial projections:
 - a spectral projection for quantum behavior,
 - and a topological projection for relativistic behavior.